The (New) Rules of Engaging Virtual Meetings – Tip #2

 A Series of Quick Tips for Success: Tip #2

-To pull of an engaging virtual meeting, there are indeed new rules, and in this series of posts, I’ll share some of our top insights we’ve found to crack the code on designing and running engaging virtual meetings.
-Today’s primary topic is about learning to stare down the camera
+To pull of an engaging virtual meeting, there are indeed new rules, and in this series of posts, we will share some of our top insights we’ve found to crack the code on designing and running engaging virtual meetings.
+Today’s primary topic is about learning to stare down the camera.

 Tip #2: Look at the camera (not your audience)